frnikho/Area/documentation/BUILD-AND-RUN.md

 $ npm run prod or dev
 ```

-With 'dev' option server is reloaded at any change.
+With `dev` option server is reloaded at any change.

 :warning: **Be careful the server run on** ```https://localhost:8080```